Email Us Today! contact@umonics.sg

 Motor Skills and Coordination – Developing Physical Dexterity

-Play-based learning in the early childhood science classroom enhances preschoolers’ motor skills and coordination.
-Through engaging in hands-on activities that involve manipulating objects, conducting experiments, and performing scientific investigations, they refine their fine and gross motor abilities.
+Play-based learning enhances preschoolers’ motor skills and coordination.
+Through hands-on activities involving manipulating objects, conducting experiments, and scientific investigations, they refine fine and gross motor abilities.
+Engaging in precise actions, using scientific tools, and outdoor explorations promote hand-eye coordination, spatial awareness, and physical dexterity.
+Active participation in play-based learning contributes not only to scientific exploration but also to overall physical development and well-being.